 The price is VND 20,000 for 5 rolls.
 Ingredients of Vietnamese popiah are usually poached/steamed/stir-fried julienne carrot and Chinese water chestnut, lettuce, Chinese sausage, and fried beaten eggs.
 Strangely, this popiah was also added with Bun (Vietnamese vermicelli), which is a typical ingredient of Goi cuon (summer rolls).
 But the dipping sauce is quite good, savory, and peanutty.

 Pennywort and Passion Fruit Drink.
 VND 10,000 each

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

-Located in a district for food-lovers, District 4, this alley has a wide variety of foods to offer such as basket clam noodle, sticky rice, banh beo (water-fern cake), snails, offal stew, and sweets like sugar-coated banana, che - sweet soup, and sugar cane juice.
+Located in a district for food lovers, District 4, this alley has a wide variety of foods to offer such as basket clam noodles, sticky rice, banh beo (water-fern cake), snails, offal stew, and sweets like sugar-coated banana, che - sweet soup, and sugar cane juice.
 You can park your bikes at nearby schools around this area and walk to the shop for food.
 There are stores and mobile stalls alike from one end to another of the alley.
 This place is also a bit more spacious than an average alley, where you can drive your bikes easily.